Monday, July 27, 2020

 • Jabel Shammar (19-20) learn how to access the Jewels of Parnaith

-• Homebrew Finale (the Jewels are barely described in Ptolus, I planned each jewel had different laws of reality, similar to the way it is towards the end of desert of desolation, to make this all a bit of a dream-like quest, where the PCs powers would wildly fluctuate from Jewel to Jewel.)
+• Homebrew Finale (the Jewels are barely described in Ptolus, I planned each jewel had different laws of reality, and was its own little adventure, similar to the way it is towards the end of Desert of Desolation, to make this all a bit of a dream-like quest, where the PCs powers would wildly fluctuate from Jewel to Jewel.)

-The entire party was Annihilated at the Green Devil Face in Tomb of Horrors, so other heroes will have to step up and save the world.
+However, the entire party was annihilated at the Green Devil Face in Tomb of Horrors, so other heroes will have to step up and save the world.
 In another campaign.
 Maybe if I had not put a Green Devil Face that was a teleporter to a location with a dangerous fight at the other end into my prequel level to the tomb, they would not all have lined up and jumped in...

 Sunday, July 26, 2020